bajalovic/bajalovic.github.io/_posts/2015-11-06-json-api-namespaced-models.md

 ---

+If you want to have a resource that needs access to a namespaced model, you can overwrite the `resource_type_for(model)` method from `JSONAPI::Resource` module.

-I have a model at `app/models/weather/alert.rb`, and I created a resource at `app/resources/api/v1/weather_alert_resource.rb`.
+For example, I have a model placed at `app/models/weather/alert.rb`, and I created a resource at `app/resources/api/v1/weather_alert_resource.rb`.

+Note that resource is not namespaced.

 I extended the `resource_type_for(model)` in my `WeatherAlertResource` like this: